AdamUWA/capstone/report-long.md

 }
 ```

 _Figure A.1.
-Example of serialised document chunk in JSON object format with document metadata (i.e., page and source)_
+Example of serialised document chunk in JSON object format with document metadata (i.e., page and source) taken from Rodier-Finding.pdf._